 Termly, the link governor for SEND children works with the SENDCO to ensure policies are implemented and appropriate provision is in place for all children.
-The curriculum committee meet termly to monitor the progress of all children in school.

-The Executive Headteacher, Learning Mentor, SENDCO and class teacher meet regularly with other professionals to ensure SEND provision is appropriate and effective.
+The Executive Headteacher, Pastoral Support, SENDCO and class teacher meet regularly with other professionals to ensure SEND provision is appropriate and effective.

 At the end of the academic year class teachers pass on relevant information and IPMs to the new class teacher at planned transition meetings.
+This includes an individual chronology of each child on the SEND register detailing any professionals involved with the child and reports from them to support the child in school.